 He was a master of Taoism at the time.
 One day, he agreed to examine their appearance in order to determine their fate.
 After examining them, Chen Xiyi said: “With both your excellent appearances with clear eyebrows, straight noses, well-shaped lips, white ears, and shining eyes, both of you will definitely pass the highest imperial level examination in the future.”

 In the time before the highest imperial exam was to be given, the twins went to the capital and stayed at a relative’s home.
 The neighbor lived with a young and beautiful widow.
-Xiaobiao remained unmoved and kept dedicated to studying.
-Xiaoji failed to restrain himself and had an affair with the woman.
+Xiaobiao’s heart remained unmoved and kept dedicated to studying.
+Xiaoji failed to restrain his heart and had an affair with the woman.
 Later, the scandal broke and somebody revealed it to the widow’s family.
 The widow felt deep shame and committed suicide.

 After the exam, the twins went to see Mr. Chen Xiyi again.